The logo is a pig framed between two angle brackets.

 </p:declare-step>

-In case you’re wondering why no output is specified, there is no output port because the pipeline doesn’t declare one and <p:store/> doesn’t include an output port as well.
+In case you’re wondering why no output is specified, there is no output port because the pipeline doesn’t declare one and since <p:store/> writes his output to the hard drive it doesn’t include an output port in XProc as well.

 XProc variables are not limited to simple key/value pairs.
 You can connect the outputs of other steps with @pipe, declare the variable value with p:inline or use p:document to load external files.
 The pipeline above has been slightly modified to demonstrate this approach: